Thank you for your concern for animals around the world!

 HSI works on a variety of animal welfare issues in more than 50 countries.
-Our offices around the world cover topics such as the illegal wildlife trade, dog and cat welfare, farm animal welfare and disaster response.
+Our offices around the world cover topics such as the illegal wildlife trade, dog and cat welfare, farm animal welfare, animal testing and disaster response.

 In the countries in which we have a presence, HSI works closely with local organizations and governments to pass on our knowledge and expertise.

 Q. What’s the breakdown of your spending/where do my donations go?

 We are very careful in spending donations from our generous donors.
 Eighty-five percent of our funds go toward animal protection programs, from ending the cruel dog meat trade to fighting egregious forms of wildlife abuse.
 Through our rescue efforts, disaster response, veterinary clinics, and our work empowering local organizations, we serve a critical and expanding role in reducing animal suffering around the world.
 Only 10 percent goes toward fundraising and 5 percent for administrative costs.
 You can get a full breakdown of our finances here.
 See donation-related FAQs here.

 Q. What is being done about the dog and cat meat trade in China, South Korea and other parts of Asia?